The compact XT console features 2 huge multi-touch monitors, 5 dual encoders and a complete command section almost identical to the larger models.

 With 60 physical playbacks, 16 assignable x-keys and a dedicated master playback section the grandMA3 compact XT console provides plenty of playback options.

-The grandMA3 compact XT is only compatible with grandMA3 software.
+The grandMA3 compact XT is compatible with grandMA2 and grandMA3 software.

 The grandMA3 lighting control consoles offer a fresh user interface with an optimized command section for intuitive and fast access.

 The grandMA3 consoles features dual encoders, which provide users with intuitive control of additional features and functions.
 Feature-mapping of the dual encoders is customizable, facilitating ease of use and faster programming.

 Long-life motorized playback faders are used across the entire grandMA3 console range.
 The faders incorporate a color-changing light pipe.
 All playbacks have direct access to button pushes as well as intensity and timing changes thanks to the new rotary RGB backlit encoders.